 The expert view

-Salmon and trout are a great source of protein, iron, and vitamins - but both the wild and farmed varieties contain traces of pollutants, according to the Food Standards Agency, so it advises no more than two portions a week.
+Salmon and trout, cooked in other ways, are great source of protein, iron, and vitamins - but both the wild and farmed varieties contain traces of pollutants, according to the Food Standards Agency, so it advises no more than two portions a week.

 A portion is 140g when cooked, or about the size of a computer mouse.